STEMI (ST Elevation Myocardial Infarction): Diagnosis, ECG, Criteria, and Management

 There are situations in which acute transmural ischemia does not cause ST elevations on the 12-lead ECG and these situations are as follows:

-Note that Posterolateral (posterior, inferobasal) infarction and right ventricular infarction have also been discussed previously.
+Note that posterolateral (posterior, inferobasal) infarction and right ventricular infarction have also been discussed previously.

 Non-significant ST elevations